alicagank/VowSpace/README.md

 **Improvements:**
 - Refactored visualization system:
-  - Replaced scattered UI controls with a unified settings interface
+  - Replaced scattered UI controls with a unified settings interface, now visualization settings and normalization settings are under one window
   - Improved organization of visualization options (ellipses, qhulls, labels, etc.)
 - Reworked normalization pipeline:
   - Switched to dropdown-based selection (single normalization at a time)